Where to Go Ice Skating in Banff and Canmore

 The small micro-climate of the area means there is abundant snow from December to March.
 With Emerald Lake Lodge in the center of the lake, the whole scene reminds you of the inside of a snow globe.

-So this means when the lake does freeze over, the heavy snow levels make it almost impossible to ice skate right off the bat.
-We were lucky enough to hit it on one of the two days of 2023 when it was possible to skate on the lake, right before a decent size snowfall.
-We arrived a day after it freezing, and it was already getting a small dusting.
+This means that when the lake does freeze over, the heavy snow levels make it almost impossible to ice skate right off the bat.
+We were lucky enough to hit it on one of the two days of 2023 when it was possible to skate on the lake, right before a decent-sized snowfall.
+We arrived a day after it froze, and it was already getting a small dusting.
 We were the only people skating on the entire lake in these photos.

 Still if you can watch the weather and the Emerald Lake webcam, you could be in for a treat if you catch it at the right time.